-To establish candidacy, each student must pass five written "cumulative" examination questions within their first four semesters and an oral examination prior to the end of their fifth semester of graduate study.
+To establish candidacy, each student must pass 5 of 20 written "cumulative" examination questions within their first four semesters and an oral examination prior to the end of their fifth semester of graduate study.
 Calculators may be used at the cumulative examination and questions regarding the exam can be addressed during the first 10 minutes.
-The oral examination by the student's advisory committee will include a discussion of the student's research and defense of an original research proposal that is different from the student's thesis research.